boazbk/tcs/lec_03_computation.md

 2. Second, the choice of $NAND$ as a basic operation seems arbitrary.
 Why just $NAND$?
 Why not $AND$, $OR$ or $NOT$?
 Why not allow operations like addition and multiplication?
 What about any other logical constructions such `if`/`then` or `while`?

 3. Third, do we even know that this definition has anything to do with actual computing?
-If someone gave us a description of such an algorithm, could we use it to actually compute the function the real world?
+If someone gave us a description of such an algorithm, could we use it to actually compute the function in the real world?

 > # { .pause }